Posljednje uređivanje: , Invalid DateTime

 Multiple implementations of Optimistic rollups exist that you can integrate into your dapps:

-- How do optimistic rollups work (The complete guide)
+- How do optimistic rollups work (The Complete guide)(opens in a new tab)

 - Everything you need to know about Optimistic Rollup(opens in a new tab)